Swamp Thing: What Friends Are For, Chapter 2: Strange But Not a Stranger

 Abby looked at Adam with a furrowed brow, concern etched across her features.
 “So, that’s all that happened on Rann?” she asked.

 Adam shrugged nonchalantly, a mischievous glint in his eyes.
 “Oh, that’s just the tip of the iceberg, my friend.
 You wouldn’t believe the unexpected threats we faced.
-There was this Thanagarian protection racket, led by none other than Keela Roo, a notorious mob boss.
-Picture this, Abby — a woman in a Hawkmen elite’s style uniform, complete with wings and all.
+There was this Thanagarian protection racket, led by none other than Keela Roo — an alien mob boss we called Lady Hawk.
+Picture this, Abby — a woman in a uniform nearly identical to Hawkwoman’s, complete with wings.
 She tried to undermine us, but we were armed with Alec’s ‘no strings attached’ brand of genuine kindness.
 You can’t say no to a saint, can you?”

 Abby shook her head in disbelief.
 “But it sounds so dangerous.
-How did you manage to handle it all?”
+How did you manage to handle it?”

 Adam sighed, his gaze turning distant.
 “Alec certainly had his fair share of close calls.
 There was this moment when Keela’s winged thug nearly killed him with a Thanagarian mace.
 Then Lady Hawk retaliated by using a neural scrambler on him.
 I had to step in and cover for him.
 I defeated Keela’s henchman first, and then I gave the boss-lady a taste of her own medicine.
 But she almost had me, Abby.
 Thankfully, one of Sardath’s liquid beasts came to the rescue and put an end to her reckless ambitions.
 She paid the price for her greed, drowning before she could ever lay her greedy hands on our Zeta-Beam technology.”

 Abby gasped, her hand pressed against her mouth.
-“You risked your life for Alec.
-I can’t even imagine the bravery it took.”
+“You risked your life for Alec?”

-Tears welled up in Abby’s eyes as hope shone through her despair.
+Tears welled up in Abby’s eyes as hope began to shine through her despair.
 “Yes, Adam, I do.
 Despite how insane your story may sound, I believe you.
-I’ve always hoped that Alec survived his assassination in Gotham City, and now I know he did.
-The DDI may have tried to murder him, but he’s out there somewhere in space, fighting to return.
+I’d always hoped that Alec survived his assassination in Gotham City, and now I know he did.
+The DDI may have tried to murder him, but it’s comforting know that he’s out there somewhere in space, fighting to return.
 I know he’ll come back to me one day, and hopefully soon.”

-Abby reached out and embraced Adam Strange, the weight of their shared hope filling the room.
+Reaching out, Abby embraced him.
 “I can’t thank you enough for telling me about this, Adam.”

-“Hey, that’s what friends are for,” replied the hero of Rann, happy to have gained a new friend.
+“Hey, that’s what friends are for,” replied the hero of Rann.
 “I’m glad I could help.
 I hope everything works out for you and Alec.”

 Overwhelmed with gratitude, Abby kissed Adam’s cheek, a brief moment of affection that suddenly reminded him of something very important.
 “Alanna!
 The Zeta-Beam home to Rann!
 I need to get going,” he said, hastily collecting his items into his backpack.
 “Look, I hate to cut and run, but I can’t afford to miss my ride back.”